 Check if it fits your height and weight

-Comfort is another thing you should consider.
-Make sure the motorcycle you choose is a good fit for you.
+Comfort matters as much as cost.
 Can you manage its weight?
 Do your arms reach the handlebars?
 Can your feet reach the foot pegs?

 motorcycle icon